 - A. IFC Process: Initial IFC was 9.5 weeks late (planned 07/07/08; actual 11/09/08).
 This IFC was not issued as 1 no. IFC, it was divided into 2no. separate IFC's, addressing Roads and Track separately.
 Subsequent IFC's issued as follows:- - (i) 'Rev 1' Roads (20/02/09) & Rev '2' Roads (21/09/09).
 There is no information presently available to inform culpability for delay to the foregoing (see Preamble).
 It is notable however, that as Trackform and Roads requires the further integration of Infraco design there is a responsibility on Infraco to provide information to SDS for incorporation on time.
-Potential reasons for the late issue of IFC's to this area include:- - Late issue by SDS (CE under 65(t)); - A material breach by SDS (a CE under 65(u)); - A failure of Infraco to timeously provide the Infraco Design to SDS (clause 19.19); - A failure of Infraco in respect of its management of SDS or another breach by Infraco.
+Potential reasons for the late issue of IFC's to this area include:- - Late issue by SDS (CE under 65(t)); - A material breach by SDS (a CE under 65(u)); - · A failure of Infraco to timeously provide the Infraco Design to SDS (clause 19.19); - · A failure of Infraco in respect of its management of SDS or another breach by Infraco.

 Infraco commenced some works on or around October 2008.
 This would indicate that this commencement was influenced by the late 'First Road & First Track' IFC's issues - but works appear to have been stopped because of the effect of the incomplete MUDFA / utility works.
-The later 'Rev 1 & Rev 2' Road's IFC's were clearly not an obstacle to Infraco's commencement or early progress on 1B Road & Track.
+Comments flowing from meeting at Edinburgh Park on 03/06/10 suggest that questions exist as to the completeness of IFC's issued against this area.
+It is notable however that the later 'Rev 1 & Rev 2' Road's IFC's were clearly not an obstacle to Infraco's commencement or early progress on 1B Road & Track.
+(This however is a matter which requires further investigation.
+This investigation should also examine the possibility that the 'First Track' IFC issued on 11/09/08 was potentially an alignment drawing not track as labelled).